 Everything we do today weaves a path of intricate connection to what will be possible for us tomorrow and beyond.
 This moment now is connected to infinite opportunities.
-Spider speaks of finding options from within and creating paths that will pull our desires to us.
+The Spider Spirit Animal Totem speaks of finding options from within and creating paths that will pull our desires to us.
 She lives simultaneously in the horizontal dimension of time and space and the vertical dimension of stillness.
 She crafts elaborate designs of a fragile, almost invisible nature.
-Spider has learned that power is a matter of self possession rather than size or physical strength.
-But she is a medicine of poison which must be studied with respectful caution and used sparingly.
+Spider has learned that power is a matter of self-possession rather than size or physical strength.
+But she is a medicine of poison that must be studied with respectful caution and used sparingly.

 The World Wide Web is the most extraordinary example of this weaver’s medicine.
 In the past the human brain functioned as the only storage space for factual information.
 Elaborate techniques for memorizing long lists of data were constructed by ancient cultures.
 Those mental efforts ultimately produced an external tool that enables global access to limitless volumes of data at almost the speed of thought.
 The Web allows the human experience to now shift away from rote memorization and towards an as yet unexplored mental frontier of subtle energies.
 Now that we have factual answers at our finger tips, Spider medicine suggests that we explore, on a collective scale, the frontier of intuition and inner presence.
 There is a vertical dimension to Nature that need not be measured or classified scientifically.
 Humans now have the opportunity to shift our horizontal “intellect” into a larger understanding of vertical intelligence.
 We are now being asked to process life in a way that will weave a new definition of wisdom.